Naloxegol (> 12.5 mg)/Moderate CYP3A4 Inhibitors Interactions

 What you should do about this interaction:

-Let your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
+Make sure that your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
 Let your doctor know if you experience any signs of withdrawal from your pain medication such as sweating, chills, diarrhea, stomach pain, anxiety, irritability, yawning, increased tear production, runny nose, or gooseflesh skin.
 If you are taking methadone, you may also experience abdominal pain and/or diarrhea.
 Let your doctor know if these occur.
 Your doctor may want to change the dose of your naloxegol.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 - 1.Movantik (naloxegol) US prescribing information.
 AstraZeneca Pharmaceuticals LP February, 2018.